tmcccc/idomoo-task/README.md

 in order to run the app you need to run npm i. and then please run npm start.

-in the commonComponent folder you will fine generic component as loaer,error, and form this components can be accessed from other components.
+in the commonComponent folder you will fine generic component as loader,error, and form this components can be accessed from other components.

 every component have the follwing files: